csning1998/iac-kubeadm-deployment/README.md

    > This section would be replaced by **HashiCorp Vault** for more environmental consistency.

-   Although Ansible Vault setup is currently mandatory, the related configurations are still being integrated.
-You need to run ./entry.sh, enter 3 to access the "Set up Ansible Vault" option.
+   ~~Although Ansible Vault setup is currently mandatory, the related configurations are still being integrated.
+You need to run `./entry.sh`, enter 3 to access the "Set up Ansible Vault" option.
 At this point, the terminal will ask you to enter a password to encrypt the Vault, and by default it uses the host user's username as the vault_vm_username variable.
 The system will prompt whether this is the correct login name.
 Since some people prefer different virtual machine usernames, if you choose to use a different username, the system will open the vim editor for you to enter it manually.
-After completing the operation, the following two files will be generated:
+After completing the operation, the following two files will be generated:~~

-   1. `vault_pass.txt`: Stores the password used to decrypt the Vault, this file is already included in `.gitignore` by default.
+   1. ~~`vault_pass.txt`: Stores the password used to decrypt the Vault, this file is already included in `.gitignore` by default.~~
-   2. `ansible/group_vars/vault.yaml`: This is an encrypted variable file
+   2. ~~`ansible/group_vars/vault.yaml`: This is an encrypted variable file~~

 5. The project currently uses Ubuntu 24.04.2, which is categorized by Canonical as an "old-release."
 If you wish to use a newer virtual machine, it is recommended that you first verify the Ubuntu Server version and checksum.